 According to the Pharmaceutical Security Institute, incidents of theft and counterfeiting of pharmaceutical products rose nearly 70% worldwide over the past 5 years, The Wall Street Journal reported.
 Initially, once a vaccine is approved, supplies will be limited and intended for high-priority groups, such as health care workers.

 The situation will be “high demand, completely low supply,” said Soumi Saha, PharmD, JD, Vice President of Advocacy at Premier Inc., a purchasing organization for hospitals.
-“That means extremely lucrative for the black market.”
+“That [situation is] extremely lucrative for the black market.”

 Pfizer and other vaccine manufacturers plan to use GPS software to track distribution, location, and temperature of the vaccines, and will stage fake shipments to throw off attempts at theft.
 Corning Inc., a glassmaker, is producing vials with blacklight verification to discourage counterfeiting.

-“We are appropriately paranoid about anything that has to do with either cybersecurity or physical security and we are taking great precaution to ensure that these are safeguarded,” Paul Mango, Deputy Chief of Staff for Policy at the U.S. Department of Health and Human Services, said in an interview.
+“We are appropriately paranoid about anything that has to do with either cybersecurity or physical security and we are taking great precaution to ensure that these are safeguarded,” Paul Mango, Deputy Chief of Staff for Policy at HHS, said in an interview.